onurtuncer/kacanopen-fork/README.md

 * __periodic_tpdo_write.cpp:__ This example shows how to use periodic PDO transfer by the master.
 A transmit pdo has been configured which will be received by the device rpdo1 periodically at every 250ms.

 * __simple_pdo_rw_dynamic_mapping.cpp:__ This example shows how to access a slave device with PDOs only.
 The slave device must be preconfigured to transmit TPDOs and receive RPDOs.
-Dynamic pdo mapping for the slave device has been implemented SDO transfer.
+Dynamic pdo mapping for the slave device has been implemented using SDO transfer.

 ## Documentation